GWphua/aws-notes/README.md

   - Decrease Latency
 - Cache content at the edge locations
   - Improved user experience and decreased latency
+- DDoS protection
+  - Integration with Shield
-- DDoS protection, integration with Shield, AWS Web Application Firewall
+  - AWS Web Application Firewall (WAF)
 - CloudFront _Edge Locations_ will connect with your Origin
   - Once the result is retrieved, the result will be cached in the Edge Location